 13. Other Spices

-The whole point of using vanilla is to impart a flavor, but there are other spices that do that too.
-Instead of using vanilla, what if you added cinnamon or nutmeg or cloves?
-Or a chai spice mix?
+The whole point of using vanilla is to impart a flavor, but there are other spices work well as a vanilla extract substitute.
+Instead of using vanilla, try adding cinnamon, nutmeg, cloves, or a chai spice mix.
 Don’t let the need for vanilla extract get in the way – use it as an avenue to try something different!

 14. Vanilla Tea